Ancient Hawaii: Settlement

 Early settlers brought along with them clothing, plants (called "canoe plants") and livestock and established settlements along the coasts and larger valleys.
 Upon their arrival, the settlers grew kalo (taro), maiʻa (banana), niu (coconut), ulu (breadfruit), and raised puaʻa (pork), moa (chicken), and ʻīlio (poi dog), although these meats were eaten less often than fruits, vegetables, and seafood.
 Popular condiments included paʻakai (salt), ground kukui nut, limu (seaweed), and ko (sugarcane) which was used as both a sweet and a medicine.
-In addition to the foods they brought, the settlers also acquired ʻuala (sweet potato), which began to be cultivated across Polynesia around the year 1000 or earlier, with the earliest evidence of cultivation in Hawaii around 1300AD.
+In addition to the foods they brought, the settlers also acquired ʻuala (sweet potato), which began to be cultivated across Polynesia around the year 1000 or earlier, with the earliest evidence of cultivation in Hawaii around 1300.
 The sweet potato is native to South America.
 Recently, an analysis of the DNA of 1,245 sweet potato varieties from Asia and the Americas was done, and researchers found a genetic link that proves the root made it to Polynesia from the Andes around 1100.
 The findings, published in the Proceedings of the National Academy of Sciences, offer more evidence that ancient Polynesians may have interacted with people in South America long before the Europeans set foot on the continent.

 The Pacific rat accompanied humans on their journey to Hawaiʻi.
 David Burney argues that humans, along with the vertebrate animals they brought with them (pigs, dogs, chickens and rats), caused many native species of birds, plants and large land snails to become extinct in the process of colonization.

 Estuaries and streams were adapted into fishponds by early Polynesian settlers, as long ago as 500 CE or earlier.
 Packed earth and cut stone were used to create habitat, making ancient Hawaiian aquaculture among the most advanced of the original peoples of the Pacific.
-A notable example is the Menehune Fishpond dating from at least 1,000 years ago, at Alekoko.
+A notable example is the Menehune Fishpond dating from at least 1,000 years ago, at Alekoko (Kaua'i).
 At the time of Captain James Cook's arrival, there were at least 360 fishponds producing 900,000 kg of fish per year.
 Over the course of the last millennium, Hawaiians undertook "large-scale canal-fed pond field irrigation" projects for kalo (taro) cultivation.

 The new settlers built hale (homes) and heiau (temples).
 Archaeologists currently believe that the first settlements were on the southern end of the Big Island of Hawaiʻi and that they quickly extended northwards, along the seacoasts and the easily accessible river valleys.
 As the population increased, settlements were made further inland.
 With the islands being so small, the population was very dense.
 Before European contact, the population had reached somewhere in the range of 200,000 to 1,000,000 people.
 After contact with the Europeans, however, the population steeply dropped due to various diseases including smallpox.